spitlo/hammerspoon/README.md

 ### HttpStatus (from gist)

 Shows a list of http statuses.
-Opens the relevant status description at httpstatuses.com on select.
+Opens the relevant status description on MDN on select.
+Bonus: Holding alt (option) while pressing enter takes you to the corresponding HTTP Cats page instead.

 Adapted from: https://gist.github.com/james2doyle/8cec2b2693f7909b36587327a85055d5